 - Make sure software is up-to-date.
 Install manufacturer updates immediately to ensure it is protected from the latest known threats.

 - Use a secure password or PIN.
 If your device supports it, use multi-factor authentication (MFA) as it can include factors like a trusted device, your face, fingerprint, etc. to make your login more secure.
-Password managers, like the one included in True Key by Intel Security, are useful tools that can help generate, and keep track of, complex passwords across all your digital accounts.
+Password managers, like the one included in True Key by McAfee, are useful tools that can help generate, and keep track of, complex passwords across all your digital accounts.
 The True Key app takes your current passwords and makes them stronger, remembers them, and instantly logs you in—so you don’t have too.

 - Check before you click.
 Be suspicious of links from people you do not know and always use internet security software to stay protected.
 Hover over the link to find a full URL of the link’s destination in the lower corner of their browser.